-- § GRE or Miller Analogies Test (MAT) with scores at the 25th percentile or higher for the Masters of Arts (M.A.T.) and a GRE score at the 25th percentile or higher for all sections for the Masters of Education (M.Ed.) - § Undergraduate grade point average of 2.75 or higher. - § Baccalaureate degree from a regionally accredited college/university. - Professional resume. - § Two letters of reference (one which can speak to potential as a graduate student and the other which addresses professional dispositions). - A two- to three-page written statement (double spaced) describing the applicant's professional background, the educational issues that the applicant would like to address in the master's program, and the applicant's long-term professional goals. - Completion of the teacher education application packet.
+- GRE or Miller Analogy Test (MAT) with scores at the 25th percentile or higher for the Masters of Arts (M.A.T.) and a GRE score at the 25th percentile or higher for all sections for the Masters of Education (M.Ed.) - Undergraduate grade point average of 2.75 or higher. - Baccalaureate degree from a regionally accredited college/university. - Professional resume. - Two letters of reference. - A two- to three-page written statement (double spaced) describing the applicant's professional background, the educational issues that the applicant would like to address in the master's program, and the applicant's long-term professional goals. - Completion of the teacher education application packet.
 Contact the James Madison University Education Support Center for specific requirements.

 The Department of Educational Foundations and Exceptionalities offers Master of Arts (M.A.T.) and Master of Education (M.Ed.) degree programs.
-The M.A.T. leads to professional licensure in Virginia while the Master of Education (M.Ed.) degree programs may lead to a certificate or endorsement in Virginia but is not an initial licensure program.
+The MAT leads to professional licensure in Virginia while the Master of Education (M.Ed.) degree programs may lead to a certificate or endorsement in Virginia but is not an initial licensure program.
 The programs are designed to prepare resilient teachers and other allied professionals who are advocates for children and youth with disabilities, are qualified for the complexity of their professional roles, and are reflective problem-solvers.

-Graduate level preparations are available in autism, behavior specialist, early childhood special education, equity and cultural diversity, gifted education, inclusive early childhood education, special education K-12 adapted curriculum, special education K-12 accessing the general education curriculum, teaching English as second language, and vision impairments.
+Graduate level preparations are available in autism, gifted education, special education K-12 accessing the general education curriculum, early childhood special education, inclusive early childhood education, vision impairments, Equity and Cultural Diversity, and teaching English as second language.

 Candidates working toward the completion of either the M.A.T. or the M.Ed. degree programs, or the add-on endorsement programs, must obtain at least a letter grade of "B" in all graduate level required or elective courses.
 Candidates who receive a letter grade lower than "B" must repeat the course.
 Should a candidate receive a letter grade of "B-" or "C" in a required or elective course external to the special education program, the "B-" or "C" may be offset by a letter grade of "A" as stipulated in The Graduate School grading policy; however, the three "C" dismissal policy still applies.
 Exceptions to all program requirements must be approved in writing by the graduate program director, the Educational Foundations and Exceptionalities department head and by the dean of The Graduate School.
 When exceptions relate to licensure, the approval of the dean of the College of Education is also required.